CLARK MITCHELL, HP CERTIFIED MASTER TECH

 Tell us a bit about your day to day.

 It can start as early as 4am and can go as late as 8pm.
 I’m helping a multitude of restaurants and gas stations within a five-state radius of my home territory in Nashville.
 No two days are ever the same—one day I could be fixing a coffee machine, the next I’m repairing an ice dispenser.
 I love solving the daily puzzles this job throws my way.

 What do you believe sets TFG service techs apart from your competitors?

 Our attention to detail and our willingness to see every call all the way through—we won’t leave until the job is done.
 We leave no stone unturned, checking things that others wouldn’t normally check for.
 Another thing that I believe sets us apart is we all know each other’s strengths, so I know exactly who to reach out to if I need help and vice versa.
 For instance, my original expertise was in coffee equipment, so my coworkers will reach out to me for help if need be.
 We’re also very comfortable working on all TFG brands, including Henny Penny.

 Do you have an example of a time where you had to reach out to the TFG network for help on a ticket?

 Oh yes.
 Just yesterday I was working on an ice cream unit where the mix pump was seemingly running backwards.
 Now, I’ve never encountered anything like this but that didn’t mean that someone within our network hasn’t seen it a few times.
 I reached out and of course there was a tech that’s seen this kind of thing before.
 We were able to resolve the issue in no time!

 Any advice you can give to operators to maintain their equipment?

-Neil is one of many great TFG employees whose professionalism and expert level product knowledge sets TFG apart from any other foodservice equipment distributor.
+Clark is one of many great TFG employees whose professionalism and expert-level product knowledge sets TFG apart from any other foodservice equipment distributor.
 Contact us today to learn more about how you can receive service that excels.
-When you do, ask for Neil!

 Great Products…Great Service…DELIVERED!!